Our Vision:

 The mission of CNGF is to forge an ecological land use model and restore nature in cities.
 We are changing how urban land is used to protect our air, water, soils and food.
 We are empowering youth to build resilient cities.
 We teach and train youth the skills to manage city lands sustainably.
 We bring community stakeholders together to create cities that address the major needs of our planet and all who are dependent upon it for living healthy lives.

-In our research at The California Native Garden Foundation, we have learned that increased carbon dioxide emissions are heavily linked to how we use land and build on it, how we dispose of our waste, how and where we grow our food, as well as energy and transportation.
+In our research at CNGF, we have learned that increased carbon dioxide emissions are heavily linked to how we use land and build on it, how we dispose of our waste, how and where we grow our food, as well as energy and transportation.
 In fact, if taken together, these essential requirements for life are responsible for a whopping 86% of carbon emissions.

 It is our responsibility—the designers and artists, the builders, scientists and engineers—to create new sustainable models.
 With the support of community activism and timely government policies and code adoptions, we can force drastic reductions in the very near future.